-The Company depends on the business and technical expertise of its Board of Directors and its key personnel.
+The Company depends on the business and technical expertise of its Board and its key personnel.
 There is little possibility that this dependence will decrease in the near term.
-As the Company's operations expand, additional general management resources will be required.
-The Company, through the Board of Directors, may not be able to attract and retain additional qualified personnel and this would have a negative effect on the Company's operations.
+As the Company's operations expand, additional management resources will be required.
+The Company may not be able to attract and retain additional experienced qualified personnel in respect of the Company's insurance solutions business.
+The failure to attract and retain qualified personnel for the Company's current and expected business plans would have a negative effect on operations and could adversely affect the Company's business, financial condition and results of operations

-Limited operating history for the Company's new current strategy
+Limited operating history for the Company's current strategy

 Following the completion of the Arrangement, the Company changed its investment strategy from a focus on natural resource lending to a broader lending-oriented credit platform with an increasing focus on the alternative asset management business.
-Prior to the Arrangement, the Company did not have any record of operating under an investment strategy with a focus on broader lending-oriented credit platform or as an asset management and investment firm.
-As such, the Company is subject to all of the business risks and uncertainties associated with the broadening of its business, including the risk that the Company will not achieve its financial objectives as estimated by its management.
-Furthermore, past successes of the Board of Directors in other ventures do not guarantee future successes.
+Prior to the Arrangement, the Company did not have any record of operating under an investment strategy with a focus on a broader lending-oriented credit platform or as an asset management and investment firm.
+With the recent acquisition of Ability, the Company has continued its transition from a balance sheet oriented investment vehicle to a hybrid asset management business and insurance solutions business.
+As such, the Company is subject to all of the business risks and uncertainties associated with the broadening of its businesses, including the risk that the Company will not achieve its financial objectives as estimated by management.
+Furthermore, past successes of the Board and management in other ventures do not guarantee future successes or the success of the Company in executing its current strategy.
+The Company may alter its business strategies at any time without notice to its shareholders and there is no guarantee that such changes will yield similar or improved results.